Site menu

 Staff wellbeing

-• You can access wellbeing support from a team of specialists as well as 24/7 phone support and self-help workbooks through Norfolk Support Line.
+Most schools buy into an employee support service, such as the Norfolk Support Line, where staff can access wellbeing support from a team of specialists as well as 24/7 phone support, self-help workbooks and counselling.

-• Norfolk Wellbeing Service offers a range of wellbeing support offered to adults in Norfolk and Suffolk.
-This includes self-referral, self-help, social support. workshops, wellbeing podcasts and blogs.
+Norfolk Wellbeing Service offers a range of wellbeing support to adults in Norfolk and Suffolk.
+This includes self-referral, self-help, social support, workshops, wellbeing podcasts and blogs.

 Share this page